dguzenko/newdocs/docs/zooaksubs.md

 Download the files from Transifex and place them into **administrator/language/YOUR-LANG/YOUR-LANG.plg_system_zooaksubs.ini**

+**Note:** The **default en-GB.plg_system_zooaksubs.ini** language file is located in the **administrator/language/en-GB** folder.

-### Trough the ZL Component
+### Through the ZL Component

 Go to the *Joomla Administration / Components / ZOOlanders* and click on the *"Language packs"* button to manage the available translations for all Extensions.
 Or use the *Language Flag* button on each Extension row to manage them individually.

-**Note:** The **default en-GB.plg_system_zooaksubs.ini** language file is located in the **administrator/language/en-GB** folder.

 Elements Access
 ===============

-In your ZOO elements configuration and assignement there is a section called ZOOaccess, it allows you to set who can access that specific element.
-The *Evalute* checkbox must be marked in order to start evaluating them.
+In your ZOO elements configuration and assignment there is a section called ZOOaccess, it allows you to set who can access that specific element.
+The *Evaluate* checkbox must be marked in order to start evaluating them.

 IMAGE HERE

 * **Item Override** - allows to enable the access overriding on each Item.
 * **Evaluate** - allows to choose if the access will be evaluated for this element.
 Must be selected in order to view the rest of the options.
 * **Matching method** - allows to choose if a match should be accepted when ALL or ANY (one or more) of the assignments are matched.
 * **Action** - allows to choose the action that should be applied to the element if there is a match.
-The Render action will render the element if the evalution was positive, the Not render action will render the element if the evalution was negative.
+The Render action will render the element if the evaluation was positive, the Not render action will render the element if the evaluation was negative.

 If you are in the Positions Assignments and have set an evaluation in the Element config, the ZOOaccess section will display *Override* instead of *Evaluate*.
 By checking the *Yes* box you can override any or all existing restrictions that have been stated.